-Consistent with Alternative 1, the noise levels generated 1 meter from the proposed SGT under Alternative 2 would be 85 dBA or less.
-No noise sensitive receptors exist within 100 feet (30 meters) of the Parking Lot Site and the nearest building that could be considered sensitive, the Marine Corps Mechanized Museum, is over 2,500 feet (762 meters) away.
+Consistent with Alternative 1, the noise levels generated 3.28 feet (1 meter) from the proposed turbine(s) under Alternative 2 would be 85 dBA or less.
+No noise sensitive receptors exist within 59 feet (18 meters) of the Parking Lot Site and the nearest building that could be considered sensitive, the Marine Corps Mechanized Museum, is over 2,500 feet (762 meters) away.
 Natural gas lines would be installed within portions of Rattlesnake Canyon Road and Vandegrift Boulevard, as depicted in Figure 2-3.